 You are welcome to feel proud if your child is already reading proficiently, definitely.
 But don’t worry if they aren’t.

-So what can a parent do to help?
+So what can a parent do to help their child learn to read?

 Experts agree across-the-board that the most important thing a parent of a kindergarten age child who is in the learning to read process is to sit down with your child and read aloud to them.